ramonfontes/mn-wpan/README.md

 `$ sudo python topology.py -b`

 After running the network topology, a terminal will open showing `sensor1` pinging `sensor2`.
-This ping sequence will continue until `sensor1` has sent 50 ICMP packets to `sensor2`, after which the terminal will automatically close.
-At this point, you can conclude the experiment.
+This ping sequence will continue until `sensor1` has sent 50 ICMP packets to `sensor2`, after which the terminal will automatically close, and you will get the results below:
 ```
-> exit
 energy consumed by sensor1: 58.64869999999997 mW
 energy consumed by sensor2: 58.64869999999997 mW
 energy consumed by sensor7: 53.22450000000004 mW